Updated: Mar 3

 P1 (Urgent) – Must be addressed immediately

-Critical legal issue that must be addressed as soon as possible.
+The crucial legal issue must be addressed as soon as possible.

-Critical business issue such as integration with partner’s site not working.
+Important business matters such as integration with partner’s site not working.

 P2 (Major) – Important but does not represent a catastrophe